-How to prepare to do a clean install of Windows 10
+How to prepare to install Windows 10

-Before jumping into the install process there are a few things you need to do, including downloading the installation files, make a backup in case things go wrong, download drivers, and make sure your device can start from the bootable drive.
+Before jumping into the clean install process there are a few things you need to do, including downloading the installation files, make a backup in case things go wrong, download drivers, and make sure your device can start from the bootable drive.

 There is a few ways you can get the installation files to install Windows 10.
-You can the Media Creation Tool, or you can use this work to get the Windows 10 ISO file without the tool.
+You can the Media Creation Tool, or you can use this workaround to get the Windows 10 ISO file without the tool.

 Before even thinking on making a clean installation of Windows 10 in your primary computer, it’s highly recommended that you create a full system backup of the current installation, or at least that you make a backup of all your important documents, as performing an installation from scratch will result on completely data lost.